foxfriends/conartist/database/README.md

 Sign in with the root (`postgres`) user, and switch to the ConArtist database (`\c conartist`).
 I have no idea what happens to the users that are listed in the create file.
-The actual server uses one of those, so don't change the credentials.
+The actual server uses one of those when running locally, so don't change the credentials.

 ## Copying the production database